lararubbelke/azure_lambda_labs/Module1-IntelligentApp/README.md

-### Exercise 3: Visualizing your data with Power BI (optional - requires Organizational account ###
+### Exercise 3: Visualizing your data with Power BI (optional - requires Organizational account) ###

-In this exercise, you'll use Azure Stream Analytics with Microsoft Power BI.
+In this exercise, you will use Azure Stream Analytics with Microsoft Power BI.
 You will learn how to build a live dashboard quickly.
 You will also learn how to perform a JOIN operation in Azure Steam Analytics.

 #### Task 1 - Adding an input for Reference Data ####
 Since our streaming data only contains productId, we need to Join our input stream to our product catalog data in order to get meaningful results.
 In order to do that, we will first add the product catalog data as a reference dataset to the stream analytics query

+Use the storage explorer and create another container in the storage account.
+Name this container **productcatalog**.
+Then upload the **productcatalog.json** in the container.
+You will find this file in the **Assets** folder of Module 1.

 1. From the [Azure portal](https://portal.azure.com/), go to Stream Analytics and click the one you created.